Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 apx install <packages>
 ```

-- This command will automatically detect the desktop file entry in the package and add it to the application menu and Vanilla Control Center.
+- This command will automatically detect the desktop file entry in the package and add it to the Application menu and Vanilla Control Center.

 - Alternatively, you can install the applications by entering the Ubuntu container using the following commands:-